CatRabbitBear/WaveFunctionCollapse/README.md

 This script implements the wave function collapse algorithm.
 The key components of this script include:

-**CalculateValidRotations()**: Calculates all valid rotations for each tile in the Tileset and stores them in the TilesetWithRotations list.

 **CreateMap()**: Executes the wave function collapse algorithm to generate the map by iteratively selecting tiles to fit the grid.

 **UpdateTilePlacement()**: Updates a grid tile with the assigned prefab and rotation after collapsing.